-All governmental fund types are accounted for using the modified-accrual basis of accounting.
+All governmental fund types are accounted for using the modified accrual basis of accounting.
 Revenues are recognized when susceptible to accrual (i.e., when they become both measurable and available).
 "Measurable" is defined as an amount that can be determined.
 "Available" is defined as collectible in the current period or 6 months following the end of the fiscal year.

-Revenues that are considered susceptible to accrual include federal and state grants, interest, and charges for current services.
+Revenues that are considered susceptible to accrual include federal and state grants, permits, licenses, charges for current services, rent, and interest.
 Unbilled receivable items are included in accounts receivable.
-Revenues that are not considered susceptible to accrual include certain licenses, permits, fines, forfeitures, DMV registration fees and penalties.
-Expenditures are generally recorded under the modified-accrual basis of accounting when the fund liability is incurred, except payments on compensated absences, which are recognized when matured.
+Revenues that are not considered susceptible to accrual include certain fines, forfeitures, and penalties.
+Expenditures are generally recorded under the modified accrual basis of accounting when the fund liability is incurred, except payments on compensated absences, which are recognized when matured.

-(c) External Investment Trust
+(c) Investment Pool

-The District's cash and investments are included in the external investment trust fund of the County Treasurer's investment pool is defined as an external investment pool in accordance with GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools.
+The District's cash and investments are deposited in the County Treasurer's investment pool.
+The County Treasurer's investment pool includes an external investment pool in accordance with GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools, and GASB Statement No. 72, Fair Value Measurement and Application.
 The external investment pool commingles the moneys of more than one legally separate entity, not part of the sponsor's reporting entity, and invests on the participants' behalf in an investment portfolio.
+The external investment pool is subject to regulatory oversight by the Treasury Oversight Committee, as required by California Government Code Section 27134.
+The external investment pool is not rated and is not registered with the Securities and Exchange Commission (SEC).

 The external investment pool includes both voluntary and involuntary participants for whom the County Treasurer holds cash and investments.
-Legal provisions require certain special districts to participate in the County Treasurer's investment pool, including public school districts, cemetery districts, recreation, park districts, and the Air Pollution Control District.
+Legal provisions require certain special districts to participate in the County Treasurer's investment pool, including public school districts, cemetery districts, recreation, park districts, and the District.
 Voluntary participants include the consolidated courts.